swisspost/design-system/packages/styles/CONTRIBUTING.md

-# Contributing to Web Styles
+# Contributing to Design System Styles

 These contribution guidelines extend the [general contribution guidelines](../../CONTRIBUTING.md), where you can find instructions on how to set up the repository for contributing.